PierreZ/maelstrom-rs/README.md

 # maelstrom-rs
-A Rust crate to easily write Maelstrom's app as Actors
+A Rust crate to write toy distributed systems with Maelstrom as Actors.

 ## What is Maelstrom?